Yoshiyuki Kamei

-Yoshiyuki Kamei (亀井 善之, Kamei Yoshiyuki) was a Japanese politician and member of the House of Representatives of Japan representing Kanagawa Prefecture.
+Yoshiyuki Kamei (亀井 善之, Kamei Yoshiyuki) was a Japanese politician who served as a member of the House of Representatives representing Kanagawa Prefecture.

 Biography

 Yoshiyuki Kamei was born on 30 April 1936.
 He graduated from Keio University in 1962.

 He was Minister of Agriculture, Forestry and Fisheries in the cabinet of Junichiro Koizumi, before being replaced by Yoshinobu Shimamura.
 He had also previously served as Transport Minister under Ryutaro Hashimoto.

 Kamei died on 12 May 2006.
 He was 70.